Getting Started With UseQuery in React Query

 status,

 Data is the actual data we fetched, and status will either be loading, error, success or idle, according to the response.
 And all these properties have different uses.
-Refer the official documentation for more information about useQuery hook.
+Refer to the official documentation for more information about the useQuery hook.

 For example, let’s use only the data and status properties.
 So we’ll deconstruct the useQuery response: